Overview

 Design process

-1. We addressed feature logic from the IA.
-Interviews revealed that fewer than 10% of advanced users utilized the "multi-condition" feature.
+I addressed feature logic from the IA.
+Interviews revealed that less than 3% of advanced users utilized the "multi-condition" feature.
 Based on the product’s positioning, we simplified the setup logic into 2 layers.

 Test & Iteration

-After testing the 1st version, I observed that 60% users repeatedly clicked when setting the "multi-item sync settings" feature.
+After testing the 1st version, I observed that 60% users repeatedly clicked when setting the "collect user answer" feature.
 The issues included:

-Then I proposed 7 design variations, discussing usability with the PM, confirming technical feasibility with the RD team.
+Then I tried 6 design variations, discussing usability with the PM, confirming technical feasibility with the RDs.
 Finally moved forward with a 2nd round of testing.

 Here's the final version of blocks design in Canvas:

-To better align the product design with its positioning (self-serving), I conducted multiple iterations focused on the consumerization of B2B.
+To better align the product design with its positioning (self-serving), I conducted several iterations focused on the consumerization of B2B.

-1. Aha! moment: During testing, I found that users experienced a high level of uncertainty during the setup process, often questioning whether they had completed the configuration successfully.
+Aha! moment: During testing, I found that users experienced a high level of uncertainty during the setup process.
 I enhanced the emotional design to reinforce user confidence and satisfaction.
 And finally increased the “perceived completion of publishing” rate from 66% to 100%.

 Hand-off